 Mr. Stephen D. Bourg

-Electrical Engineering University of New Orleans, Professor
+Electrical and Computer Engineering, University of New Orleans, Associate Professor

 Mr. Bobby Chandler